Submissions to ASE

 In other words, why should we be putting a spotlight on your event?
 What made it different?

-- Were there any unexpected positive outcomes of the event?
+- Were there any unexpected (or expected) positive legacies or outcomes of the event?
 Did it make an impact beyond the bounds of the event itself?

 E.g. raising awareness or funds, contributing to the knowledge economy or the actual economy, positive impacts on regional destinations etc.